The anomaly of the CMB power with the latest Planck data: Analysis Results

-From these plots it is possible to note that: \begin{itemize} \item with the estimator based only on temperature data, $E_V^{(TT)}$, we find well compatible results between different pipelines and between PR3 and PR4 dataset.
-The minimum of the LTP is reached at $\ell_{max} = 26$: we confirm the presence of a lack of power with a LTP $\leq 0.33\%$ (PR3) and $\leq 1.76\%$ (PR4), see table \ref{tab:LTP}.
-To our knowledge, the probability for the PR3 dataset is the lowest one present in the literature obtained from this dataset considering the Planck confidence mask (see Figure \ref{fig:TQU_masks}).
-Note that, as it has been shown in \cite{Cruz:2010ud,Gruppuso:2013xba}, this anomaly tends to become less significant with increasing sky coverage: in the previous works \cite{Planck:2015igc, Planck:2019evm} a LTP below the $1\%$ was measured only when high-latitude galactic regions were taken into account; \item we find significant differences between PR3 and PR4 dataset when polarisation is taken into account through the estimators $E_V^{(EE)}$ and $E_V^{(TE)}$.
+From these plots it can be observed that: \begin{itemize} \item with the estimator based only on temperature data, $E_\mathrm{V}^{\mathrm{(TT)}}$, we find well compatible results between different pipelines and between PR3 and PR4 datasets.
+The minimum value of the LTP is reached at $\ell_{\mathrm{max}} = 26$: we confirm the presence of a lack of power with a LTP $\leq 0.33\%$ (PR3) and $\leq 1.76\%$ (PR4), see table \ref{tab:LTP}.
+To the best of our knowledge, the probability for the PR3 dataset is the lowest one present in the literature obtained from this dataset applying the \textit{Planck} confidence mask (see Figure \ref{fig:TQU_masks}).
+Note that, as shown in \cite{Cruz:2010ud,Gruppuso:2013xba}, this anomaly tends to become less significant with increasing sky coverage: in the previous works \cite{Planck:2015igc, Planck:2019evm} a LTP below the $1\%$ was measured only when high-latitude galactic regions were taken into account; \item we find significant differences between PR3 and PR4 dataset when polarisation is taken into account through the estimators $E_\mathrm{V}^{\mathrm{(EE)}}$ and $E_\mathrm{V}^{\mathrm{(TE)}}$.
 These differences are most likely due to a combination of two factors which are out of our control: a different level of systematics between the PR3 and PR4 dataset and the transfer function which impacts on the PR4 dataset.
-In fact PR4 data, with respect to PR3 release, better describe the component in polarisation of CMB, providing reduced levels of noise and systematics at all angular scales.
-However, on the other hand the PR4 polarisation at the largest angular scales are affected by the transfer function which cut the power of the polarised signal, reducing their contribution at those scales; \item note that the estimator based only on EE power spectrum, $E_V^{(EE)}$, at very large scales may exhibit a hint of lack of power when applied to the PR3 data.
-In particular for the {\tt commander} and {\tt smica} pipelines the LTP is $\leq 8\%$ for $\ell_{max} \le 16$, smaller than the values we get with the estimator based only on temperature data. \end{itemize}
+Indeed, PR4 data, with respect to PR3 release, better describe the component in polarisation of CMB, providing reduced levels of noise and systematics at all angular scales.
+However, on the other hand the PR4 polarisation at the largest angular scales are affected by the transfer function which cut the power of the polarised signal, reducing their contribution at those scales; \item note that the estimator based only on EE power spectrum, $E_\mathrm{V}^{\mathrm{(EE)}}$, at very large scales may exhibit a hint of lack of power when applied to the PR3 data.
+In particular for the {\tt Commander} and {\tt SMICA} pipelines the LTP is $\leq 8\%$ for $\ell_{\mathrm{max}} \le 16$, smaller than the values obtained with the estimator based only on temperature data. \end{itemize}